HivemindTechnologies/purescript-aws-sdk/README.md

 The other modules work in a similar way.
 You create the client first, and then call a function passing the client as well as other parameters.

-You can customise the client, by passing the options:
+You can customise the client by passing in any additonal options, e.g.:

 ```purescript
 EC2.makeClient